ModGardenEvent/website/src/content/blog/garden_timeline.md

 **Timeframe: 7 days/1 week**

-Have a break!
+Take a break!
 This is also the time where those who asked for extensions will finish their mods.

 This also gives us time to make sure that everybody's mods are approved on Modrinth.